justinlzx/Chat365/README.md

 Chat365 is a real-time Retrieval Augmented Generation (RAG) chat application to support the digital transformation of Healthy365 — Healthiest365.

-It is built using FastAPI, a modern, fast (high-performance), web framework for building APIs with Python, and integrates with OpenAI's GPT-4 for text generation capabilities.
+It is built using FastAPI, a modern, fast (high-performance), web framework for building APIs with Python, and integrates with OpenAI's GPT-4 for multilingual text generation capabilities.

 RAG is implemented with Chroma as the vector store and LangChain for prompt chaining.